-ddI will be replaced with 3TC, and d4T will be replaced with ZDV.
-Women in this case may return to their secondary regimen following pregnancy at the discretion of the study clinician.
+The use of ddI-EC plus d4T is not allowed for pregnant women. ddI-EC will be replaced with 3TC, and/or d4T will be replaced with ZDV.
+Women may return to their secondary regimen following pregnancy at the discretion of the site investigator.